 firstname.lastname@example.org | 785-864-2399

-The Undergraduate Advising Center helps nearly 13,500 students to choose a major, make schedule plans, supervise probation cases, find academic and professional resources, and advance to a college degree.
+About the UAC The Undergraduate Advising Center (UAC) assists students in choosing a major, making schedule plans, supervising probation cases, finding academic and professional resources, and successfully advancing to a college degree.

 UAC Mission Statement: The UAC empowers all students to take ownership of their education by providing personalized, comprehensive academic advising in a supportive environment.